Menu

 Intent - What do we intend children to learn through modern foreign languages?

 At Repton Primary School we wish to foster an interest in learning French.
 We introduce the children to another language in a way that is enjoyable and fun.
 We make children aware that language has structure and that the structure differs from one language to another.
 We help children develop their awareness of cultural differences in other countries and develop their speaking and listening skills.
+They learn basic vocabulary such as colours, numbers and greetings, progressing through to opinions and descriptions by the end of KS2.
 We aim to provide children with the transferable skills to learn foreign languages into KS3 and beyond.

 Although not statutory until KS2, children in KS1 are given an awareness of foreign languages, through games, songs and theme days such as European Day of Languages.
 Our scheme of work provides KS1 with fun and enjoyable materials to immerse them in other cultures and familiarises them with the sound and tone of French and other languages.